JakeD520/Lucian/03_Episodes/S01E01/Scene 11.md

 What if we’re nothing more than scraps He abandoned?

 **LYRA**
-(tearful)
 No—don’t say that.
-Please don’t.

 **KAELARYS**
 (softer, quieter)
 It's true.

-(Her rage falters; breath shakes.
-She clutches the tapestry.)

-…He didn’t stay.
+He didn’t stay.

-(Her knees buckle slightly; she braces against the fabric.
-Silence floods the gallery.)
+(Silence floods the gallery.)

 Lyra, from behind,  places her hands on Kaelarys' shoulders.
-Steadying her.

 **LYRA** (softly)
 Kaelarys… don’t lose yourself.
 Remember The Pattern.